How Channel Expansion Breaks Through Stalled Ecommerce Growth

 Why More Spend Rarely Fixes a Sales Plateau

-When growth slows, the first instinct is often to push harder on the levers that worked in the past.
-More ads.
-More creative tests.
-More aggressive discounts.
-Higher bids.
-Better targeting.
-All of these can help in the short term, but they won’t expand the audience you’re trying to reach.
+When growth slows, the first instinct is usually to push harder on the levers that worked before.
+More ads, more creative tests, deeper discounts, higher bids, tighter targeting.
+Some of that can help in the short term, but it doesn’t change the size of the audience you’re trying to reach.

-Once a channel matures, its audience is relatively fixed.
-You can re-engage old shoppers or capture low-intent traffic, but the pool itself doesn’t grow.
-As a result, you start to see patterns like:
+Once a channel matures, its audience is largely fixed.
+You can re-engage existing shoppers or pull in lower-intent traffic, but the pool itself doesn’t expand.
+Over time, familiar patterns start to appear:

 • Ad efficiency declines